ArnaudFRANCOISE/StackOverflow_tags_prediction/README.md

     target_interest  = ["<c#>", "<c++>", "<java>", "<javascript>", "<html>","<css>","<android>",
                         "<python>", "<r>", "<sql>"]

+The preparation of the RNN model follow this notebook execution order:

+PART_I_TOP10_data_contraction.ipynb
+PART_II_TOP10_StackOverflow_LSTM_corpus_contraction.ipynb
+PART_III_TOP10_RNN_model_v1.ipynb

+*(The preparation has been splitted because we first worked on google colab and experienced some RAM issues.
+The last notebooks (training of the RNN) has been mad locally thanks to Cuda and tensorflow-gpu installation in my python environment)*

-Once the RNN trained, we reached a **0.89 validation accuracy rate** which is quite good considering the small dataset.
+Once the RNN trained, we reached a **0.84 validation accuracy rate** which is quite good considering the small dataset.

 ## Predictions